What is Topical Steroid Withdrawal (TSW)?

-Topical corticosteroids are one of the primary treatments for atopic dermatitis (AD), when good skin care and frequent use of moisturizers aren’t enough to control the symptoms of itching, redness, and rash.
+Topical corticosteroids are one of the primary treatments for atopic dermatitis (eczema), when good skincare and frequent use of moisturizers aren’t enough to control the symptoms of itching, redness, and rash.
 Topical corticosteroids are generally used daily for a short time period (two weeks or less).
 Limiting the consistent use of topical corticosteroids minimizes side effects, which can include atrophy (thinning of the skin), stretch marks, or changes in skin color.1

-A small percentage of people who use topical corticosteroids develop topical steroid addiction (TSA), which is also called red burning skin syndrome (RBSS).
-Unlike other addictions, TSA is not usually characterized by a compulsive need to use the medication.
+A small percentage of people who use topical corticosteroids develop topical steroid addiction.
+Unlike other addictions, topical steroid addiction is not usually characterized by a compulsive need to use the medication.
 Rather, it has been called an addiction because the skin symptoms experienced by the individual become worse than they were before the treatment once the medication is discontinued.
-This withdrawal reaction is characterized by a redness of the skin (erythema) that often develops where the AD was initially and spreads across the body day by day.2
+This withdrawal reaction is characterized by a redness of the skin (erythema) that often develops where the atopic dermatitis was initially and spreads across the body day by day.2

-The clinical symptoms of TSA actually begin before the medications are withdrawn.
-In a person with TSA, while they are still using the medication, the skin may look almost normal or as though the AD is well controlled by the topical corticosteroids.
-However, some people experience more itching than before they began using topical corticosteroids or intensely itchy, nodule eruptions may also develop.
-Some doctors may mistakenly see these symptoms as a difficult-to-treat form of AD, as the lesions are very similar, but these are often signs of TSA.
+The clinical symptoms of topical steroid addiction actually begin before the medications are withdrawn.
+A person with topical steroid addiction's skin may look almost normal or well controlled by the topical corticosteroids while they are still using the steroids.
+However, some people experience more intense itching than before they began using topical corticosteroids.
+Nodule eruptions may also develop.
+Some doctors may mistakenly see these symptoms as a difficult-to-treat form of atopic dermatitis, as the lesions are very similar, but these are often signs of topical steroid addiction.

-Although stopping the use of topical corticosteroids brings on the red burning skin syndrome or TSA, the discontinuation of these medications is necessary to help the skin heal.
-Some doctors may recommend a gradual tapering of the topical corticosteroids while others recommend an abrupt withdrawal.
+Although stopping the use of topical corticosteroids brings on the red burning skin syndrome or topical steroid withdrawal, discontinuing these medications is necessary to help the skin heal.
+Some doctors may recommend gradual tapering, while others suggest an abrupt withdrawal.
 Some patients experience withdrawal symptoms even with a gradual decrease, and abrupt discontinuation is recommended for these cases.

 Ironically, the most effective medications during the withdrawal period are systemic steroids.
 Systemic steroids are given orally or by injection and suppress the inflammatory response of the body's immune system.2